quytm2239/IAmDemo/README.md

   - Open browser then access this link: https://strange-chat.herokuapp.com/
   - Go back to your app (which are running on iOS Simulator), enter your year of birth (require 1940-2004), click `Tap to join`.
   - If your year of birth is valid, you will be navigated to Chat screen.
 You can freely chat with user on web or another iOS client from now.

+## Contribution
+If you have anything to upgrade this project, feel free to contact me via email: `quytm2239@gmail.com` or skype: `tranquy230`.

+Thank you!